romilly/raapl/README.md

 # RAAPL

-Educational implementation of relational algebra in APL
+Educational implementation of relational algebra in APL.

+I've onl;y implemented the `project` operator so far.
+More soon.